satori-stan/CarND-Path-Planning-Project/README.md

 The considerations are:
 * The distance between the car and the adversary in front given the final position should be as much as possible greater than a safety distance (30m).
 * The time to hit a car that is in front of us given the current and target positions in the target lane should always be over 10 seconds, regardless of the distance.
-This is calculated with the difference between the car's and aversaries' velocities and the distance between one another.
+This is calculated with the difference between the car's and adversaries' velocities and the distance between one another.
 * The time for a car to hit us from behind given the current and target positions in the target lane should always be over 10 seconds, regardless of the distance.
 * An adversary should never be within the vehicle radius in front of behind our position (current or target).
 * The same adversary shouldn't be in front of us in our current position or behind us in the target position in the target lane.

 Trying to change lane and coming up short of the target lane is also penalized.

-Cost gains are as varied as 100 and 2, given the number of scenarios analized.
+Cost gains are as varied as 100 and 2, given the number of scenarios analyzed.
 To balance the competing concerns, key variables of each proposed trajectory are logged, as are the vehicle positions and are stored to make sure that gain modifications to get a specific outcome don't adversely affect the results expected in other scenarios.

 The scenarios, formulas and gains are documented in the included [Excel file](./Cases.xlsm).